Guards Crimean War Memorial: Description and history

 The Guards' Memorial was pulled down in the year of our lord 1914 and was re-erected 30 feet north in order to permit the erection of the Florence Nightingale and Sidney Herbert statues.

 On the back facade of the monuments, facing the road up to Piccadilly is another plaque, a shield surrounded by foliage and mounted on guns.
 This reads:

 To the memory of 2152 Officers, Non-Com.
 Officers and Privates of the BRIGADE OF GUARDS who fell during the war with Russia in 1854–56.
 Erected by their Comrades.

+The mournful attitude of Bell's figures caused some controversy, as it contrasted with the heroic poses expected of war memorials at that time.
+An anonymous critic writing in The Illustrated London News described it as "an eyesore" and wrote that the figure of Honour resembled "a street acrobat throwing his four rings".

 In 1914, the monument was moved northwards to make room for new statues of Florence Nightingale and Sidney Herbert who was Secretary at War during the Crimean War.
 It is only then that the allegorical figure was referred to as Victory.
 The sculpture of Nightingale was by Arthur George Walker, and the sculpture of Herbert was by John Henry Foley.